sinataeid/Sales-Inventory-Analysis/readme.md

+# Sales-Inventory-Analysis

-# Inventory and Sales Analysis using ABC-XYZ Classification
+## Inventory and Sales Analysis using ABC-XYZ Classification

 ## Overview